ryuukousho/DyMRL/README.md

-# DMGL: Dynamic Multispace Geometric Learning for Multimodal Temporal Knowledge Graph Forecasting
+# DyMRL: Dynamic Multispace Representation Learning for Event Forecasting in Multimodal Temporal Knowledge Graphs

-This is the released codes of the anonymous submission to the KDD 2026:
+This is the released codes of the anonymous submission to the WWW 2026:

 ## Environment